Important

 The following projects and expenses may be covered by the grant:

-- design, fabrication and installation of heritage markers, plaques, cairns, monuments, interpretive displays that provide substantial information about Alberta’s history
+• design, fabrication and installation of heritage markers, plaques, cairns, monuments, and interpretive displays that provide substantial information about Alberta’s history

-- production of multimedia or participatory projects that will promote awareness of Alberta’s history, such as historical videos, broadcasts, walking tours, plays and heritage component of websites
+• production of multimedia or participatory projects that will promote awareness of Alberta’s history such as videos, broadcasts, walking tours, plays and heritage component of websites

-- professional development opportunities within the field of heritage preservation such as attending workshops, seminars or conferences related to the preservation and interpretation of historic resources
+• attending professional development opportunities within the field of heritage preservation such as workshops, seminars or conferences on heritage preservation

 Ineligible projects